eleriaqueen/d2-lod-excel-fix/README.md

 # Diablo II - LOD - "Excel" Fix

-Allow "Diablo II - Lord of Destruction" to load and use tabbed txt files while they are open in an Excel type application.
+Allows "Diablo II - Lord of Destruction" to load and use tabbed txt files while they are open in an Excel type application.

 ## How to use the info in this repository